kebaldwi/DNAC-TEMPLATES/TUTORIALS/CICD.md

 ## Labs Overview

 We include in the Repository a full set of Labs designed to help customers with varying challenges in Automating and Orchestrating their network infrastructure with CICD utilizing Jenkins.
 Within the lab, we will use a complete set of **REST API** collections which will build upon the foundational knowledge.
-For this lab, we concentrate on Cisco Catalyst Center configuration and how Cisco Catalyst Center can be orchestrated via **REST API** to perform various functions:
+For this lab, we concentrate on Catalyst Center configuration and how Catalyst Center can be orchestrated via **REST API** to perform various functions:

 ### Overview